 - Acting with discretion and holding Trust matters in confidence

 A breach of fiduciary duty occurs when the trustee fails to act in the beneficiaries’ best interest.

 A breach of fiduciary duty is said to be in bad faith if the trustee had an improper motive, such as stealing funds or intentionally withholding material information from the beneficiaries.

 A trustee could also make a mistake in good faith and be held liable for damage to the Trust even though the fiduciary breach was accidental.
 In some cases, the courts have sided with trustees.

 Consult with a Plano Trust Litigation Attorney

-Talk with our Trust litigator, Jeffrey Yates, for legal advice on the strength of your claim in court.
-He will take decisive action to protect the integrity of your Trust and your interests.
-Call Albin Oldner Law, PLLC at (214) 225-9138 or contact our law firm online to schedule a consultation at our Plano, Frisco or Prosper law offices.
-AlbinRoach serves clients in McKinney, Celina, Allen and communities throughout Denton County.
+Talk with our Trust litigators for legal advice on the strength of your claim in court.
+We will take decisive action to protect the integrity of your Trust and your interests.
+We serve clients in McKinney, Celina, Allen and communities throughout Denton County.